Curriculum Policy Statement 2020

 PSHE (Personal Social and Health Education)

 We teach the PSEPSHE curriculum as a discrete subject, throughout the school.
 In these lessons children learn to identify and articulate their own feelings, while developing an appreciation of and sensitivity to the feelings of others.
 Through this children develop a confidence in themselves and a respect for others.
-We aim to develop self esteem and assertive communication that enables children, as they grow into adults, to cope with the world around them.
-We encourage an awareness of what is meant by a Healthy Lifestyle.
-The children will know how to make informed choices around Healthy Eating, Physical Activity and Emotional Health and Well Being.
-The Primary National Strategy Guidance for Social and Emotional Aspects of Learning (SEAL), inform, permeate and underpin the whole curriculum and ethos, through lessons, assemblies, playtimes and club activities.
+We aim to develop self-esteem and assertive communication that enables children, as they grow into adults, to cope with the world around them.
+We follow the guidelines produced by the PHSE Association.
+Subject areas are Health and Wellbeing, including mental health and emotional strategies, Relationships and Living in the Wider World.
+These underpin the whole curriculum and ethos, through lessons, assemblies, playtimes and club activities.

 SMSC (Spiritual, Moral, Social and Cultural Development)

 All schools in England are required to show how well children develop in SMSC.
-At our school this is covered in various ways through Assemblies, RE, PSHE, Values Education, British Values, our School and Class rules and our School Council and Eco Committee.
-We recognise the importance of SMSC in the development of the whole.
+At John Donne we are committed to this development in all our children.
+SMSC is covered in various ways through our Assemblies, RE, PSHE, Values Education, British Values, our School and Class rules through our School Council and Eco Committee and in our Forest School provision and school trips and extra-curricular experiences.
+We recognise the importance of SMSC in the development of the whole child and place great importance on it.

-Values Education is in the fourth year of development throughout our school.
+At John Donne we have embedded our Values Education across the school.
 We have been very pleased with the impact this has had on everyone.
-All staff are expected to use implicit and explicit strategies to support this development.
-Children are expected to show our values in their behaviour and recognise them in the behaviour of others as they become familiar to them.
+All staff are expected to use implicit and explicit strategies to support the children’s developing understandings of each Value.
+Children are expected to show our values in their behaviour and recognise them in the behaviour of others, as they become familiar to them.
 They are encouraged to articulate their understandings, support each other and celebrate successes.
-Every half term we introduce a new value to all staff and children in an assembly followed by a Values day in each class when we enjoy activities designed to develop our understandings.
+Every half term we introduce a new value to all staff and children in an assembly followed by a Values day in each class when we enjoy activities designed to trigger early understandings.
 Further assemblies reinforce these understandings through examples.
-Also Values stickers, leaves and badges are used to celebrate and display success.
+Also Values awards and badges are used to celebrate and display success.
 Our Newsletters aim to keep parents informed of our Values and give them opportunities to support their children at home.

 All schools in England are required to be actively demonstrating the British Values; these are: -